-Your family enjoys financial security, with immediate life cover and a pension for your spouse, civil partner or eligible cohabiting partner and eligible children in the event of your death in service.
-If you ever become seriously ill and you have met the two years vesting period, you could receive immediate ill health benefits.
+Your family enjoys financial security, with immediate life cover and a pension for your spouse, civil partner or eligible cohabiting partner and eligible children if you die in service.
+If you become seriously ill and you have met the two year qualifying period, you could receive immediate ill health benefits.